Considering self checkout? Variety and quality are paramount

 Some vending operators have commented that the SCVM allows them to get back into the food business since the demise of the food machine began several years ago with the ebbing of big manufacturing accounts.

 The operator must solicit food requests from the consumers.
-If an operator does not have a commissary, he should seek a local foodservice provider.
+If an operator does not have a commissary, he should seek a local, well-known foodservice provider and work out a relationship.

 If fresh food sales are less than 30 percent of the units and dollars, you may be in jeopardy of losing the account to a competitor.